Lost Traffic Ticket in Hawaii

-To date, there's no online option to search for a lost traffic ticket in Hawaii, unless you happened to write down your traffic citation number.
+To date, there's no online option to search for a lost ticket in Hawaii, unless you happened to write down your traffic citation number.
 If you did―and you want to plead "guilty" and pay your HI traffic ticket online―you can use the eTraffic Hawaii system.

 Just choose the option to pay your Hawaii traffic ticket, enter your citation number, and follow the instructions.

-NOTE: Be sure to read the list of eligibility requirements for paying your HI traffic ticket online, first.
+NOTE: First, be sure to read the list of eligibility requirements for paying your HI traffic ticket online.

 Contact the Hawaii Traffic Violations Bureau

-The HI Traffic Violations Bureau (TVB) in your district can provide you with everything you need to know about your traffic ticket―all the representative needs is your name and Hawaii driver's license number.
+The HI Traffic Violations Bureau (TVB) in your district can provide you with everything you need to know about your traffic violation―all the representative needs is your name and Hawaii driver's license number.
 For some, this is the quickest route to finding their lost traffic tickets.
+If you can't find your citation, unfortunately you can't just call the DOT and ask them to locate your lost ticket.

 Visit the Hawaii State Judiciary's section on Traffic Abstracts & Traffic Court Reports, scroll down to find your circuit's TVB contact information.

-HI traffic tickets are handled by the district court covering the area where you received your traffic violation.
+HI traffic violations are handled by the district court covering the area where you received your traffic violation.
 If you can remember where you were ticketed, you can find the district court of that area and contact a clerk to inquire about retrieving lost traffic ticket information.

-Once you know the court handling your HI traffic ticket, you can visit the website for contact information and/or payment or plea options (you may need to make a phone call for these).
+Once you know the court handling your HI traffic citation, you can visit the website for contact information and/or payment or plea options (you may need to make a phone call for these).

 In Hawaii, you can plead:

 - "Guilty."
 If you plead "guilty," it means you're admitting you're responsible for the traffic infraction or crime, and either must pay your HI ticket fine outright or appear in court (when required).

 - "Not guilty."
 Drivers who plead "not guilty" typically contest their Hawaii traffic tickets in court or by mail.